 - What research background do you have, if any?
 (Note: a lack of research experience may not exclude you from the internship opportunity.)

 - How do you think this internship will help you achieve your career goals?

-- Applicants notified of selection for interview rounds or rejection by March 30.
+- Applicants will be notified of selection for first round interviews or rejection by April 15

-- November 14 – OTER's Postdoc and Student Research Symposium – Students invited to present their summer research from the internship.
+- November TBD – OTER's Postdoc and Student Research Symposium – Students invited to present their summer research from the internship.